BuilderIO/micro-agent/src/workspace/prompt.md

-Write a function called "simplify" that converts a complex and redundant ternary to a simpler one.
+Write a function called "simplify" that converts a complex and redundant ternary to a simpler one using the typescript parser.

 It takes code as a string and converts it to new code as a string.